 Partner with executive management team members to achieve financial targets, redeploy resources to proactively anticipate needs within a matrixed business environment, he provides guidance and advice to senior management in shaping the strategic direction relating to information technology.
 He oversees Systems and network administration, architecture, installing, configuring, securing and maintaining the company’s IT infrastructure.
 Prior, Marcel founded various companies and has been investing in the IT and media industries since 2011.

-Marcel holds Masters of Business/Innovative venture from Rochester Institute of Technology, he is Yale University graduate in Global Business & Leadership and holds a Bachelors degree in Information Technology.
+Marcel holds a Masters of Business/Innovative venture from Rochester Institute of Technology and a Bachelors degree in Information Technology.

-Marcel is a Fulbright Scholar and Yale World Fellow.
+Marcel is a Fulbright Scholar, Yale World Fellow, and YALI Fellow.